farazkamal/LocalCacheBrowserExtension/README.md

 # LocalCacheBrowserExtension
-Cache ajax requests to your local machine, making page loads faster and more predictable.
+This is a lightweight, configurable Chrome extension that will cache responses for ajax requests to user's machine using the indexedDB API, making future page loads faster and more reliable.
+This is great when you are demoing your ajax heavy website and want to ensure a smooth demo.
+Also, if you are a front end developer working with unstable or slow data backends, this extension will save you a ton of time and help you keep your momentum.